ImageImage

 Financial Performance Indicators

 Buyers pay for future earnings potential, but they need to see a track record to believe in it.
-Wisconsin business buyers in 2026 are particularly focused on three consecutive years of revenue growth and expanding profit margins.
+Wisconsin business buyers are particularly focused on several consecutive years of revenue growth and expanding profit margins.
 This demonstrates business resilience and management competence.

 A single exceptional year followed by average performance often raises more questions than confidence.
 Wisconsin buyers want to see sustainable growth, not anomalies.
 If your business just had its best year ever, consider whether this represents a new plateau or a peak that will be difficult to maintain.

-When your financials show consistent improvement in both top-line revenue and bottom-line profitability, with each year building on the last, you're demonstrating business momentum.
-This pattern allows buyers to confidently project future growth, justifying higher valuation multiples.
+When your financials show consistent improvement in both top-line revenue and bottom-line profitability, with each year building on the last, you are demonstrating business momentum.
+This pattern allows buyers to confidently project future growth, supporting higher valuation multiples.

 Businesses in growing Wisconsin sectors like healthcare technology, sustainable manufacturing, and specialized food production are currently attracting premium valuations.
-If you're in one of these sectors and showing strong financials, you may be at a peak market position.
+If you are in one of these sectors and showing strong financials, you may be at a peak market position.

 Sign #2: Market Conditions Are Favorable in Your Industry